LEGAL

 • 13.4.
 Additional Term D: Backups of critical data: Unless a provision is explicitly in place, it remains the Client's responsibility to keep copies or backups of data considered critical.

-• 13.4.
+• 13.5.
 Additional Term E: UK law/Client communications: The Client may permit the use of their customer data for specified purposes by the Agency.
 The Agency trusts the Clients has abided by current laws and continues to do so when it comes to customer contact and data.
 The Agency will ensure their practices and tools abide by such current laws.
 If any customer expresses their desire to be unsubscribed directly to the Client, it is the Clients responsibility to action this request or pass the request to the Agency who will fulfil the request within the scope of work.

-• 13.5.
-Additional Term F: Termination of active work/ongoing work/Agreement for a Client or Investor: For any ongoing project, the Agency requires 30 working days notice for termination.
-Upon termination of contact, any discounted exclusive pricing detailed in 13.3 will be no longer be valid, perks/rewards to Investors may expiry or no longer be available.
-If the Client or Investor still requires the use of these tools, they will need to setup, transfer and to pay any applicable costs.
+• If the Client still requires the use of these tools, they will need to setup, transfer and to pay any applicable costs.
 Alternatively, a new Agreement can be set up focused on specific services/tools.
 After termination, the Agency has no responsibility to assist the Client with any previous service or tools.
+All other terms in Schedule D will apply.

-• 13.5.
+• 13.7.
 Additional Term G: Transfer of digital assets to other platforms: If the Client wishes to transfer any work to platforms not used by the Agency, then the Client takes full responsibility for this.

-• 13.6.
-Additional Term H: Additonal terms on the termination of a third party tool.
+• 13.8.
+Additional Term H: Additional terms on the termination of a third party tool.
 In line with 13.3.3 if the Client decides a third party tool is no longer suitable, or the tool itself is no longer available, the Agency and Client will work together to find an alternative solution.
 However no guarantee can be made that an identical solution can be found to match the cost and/or functionality of the previous tool.

-• 13.6.
+• 13.9.
 Additional Term I: Change in Client business ownership: This contract is between specified parties with prices for services/tools valid at the time of signing.
 If Client business ownership changes, arrangements (outstanding Project work, reoccurring services, tool licenses) are not automatically continued.
 New arrangements at current Agency prices need to be formally arranged with the new owner of the business.

-• 13.6 Additional Term K: Agency owner has deceased or is terminally ill: In the case of a Agency owner becoming terminally ill or in the event of the death of a Agency Owner, all enquires are to go to the emergency contact Mr Rex Hudson.
+• 13.11 Additional Term K: Agency owner has deceased or is terminally ill: In the case of a Agency owner becoming terminally ill or in the event of the death of a Agency Owner, all enquires are to go to the emergency contact Mr Rex Hudson.
 If there succession planning has not been finalised all Agency payments will be cancelled and the emergency contact will action what is in their power to supply Clients with any information requested.
-Please note, this is not a legal Arrangement or obligation so there is no guarantee all requests can be honoured without succession planning in place.
+Please note, this is not a legal arrangement or obligation so there is no guarantee all requests can be honoured without succession planning in place.

-• 13.7.1 Pricing and Cost Variation.
+• 13.12.1 Pricing and Cost Variation.
 The cost of any recurring plan shall be as specified at the time of sign-up and shall remain fixed throughout the initial term of the Agreement, save for the following circumstances:

 • (a) Where external tool, service or third-party licence costs increase beyond the Agency's reasonable control, the Agency may adjust the recurring plan fees accordingly.
 The Client shall be given no less than thirty (30) calendar days' written notice of any such price increase, along with the reasons that necessitate the adjustment.